AI Memory

 How Samples, Manifests, And ZIPs Stay Synchronized

 Rendered sample files, bundle manifests, download links, and generated ZIPs all resolve through the same canonical registry.
 There are no stale static starter ZIP assets and no ZIP-only sample files.
 If a shared file belongs to multiple bundles, it is selected by the same template ID.
-If a bundle needs variation, the variation is an explicit parameter, optional section, or overlay recorded in the manifest.
+If a bundle needs variation, the variation is an explicit parameter, selected section, or overlay recorded in the manifest.

 Public Route And Alias